 See Galileo’s Middle Finger

 For reasons unknown to the public, Galileo’s middle finger was removed by Anton Francesco Gori 95 years after his death.
 Couple of hundred years later, the middle finger found its home in Florence’s Science Museum.
 In 2009, a few more of Galileo’s fingers were discovered at an auction and were reunited with their middle counterpart in what’s today known as Museo Galileo.
-The museum is one of the most impressive collections of scientific instruments in the world and most people come to visit for that reason.
-Hence, most people aren’t aware that they can actually find a few of Galileo’s fingers inside the museum.
+The museum is one of the most impressive collections of scientific instruments in the world.
+Understandably, most people come to visit for this particular reason.
+That’s why most of them aren’t aware that they can actually find a few of Galileo’s fingers inside the museum.

 If you’re a fan of quirky museums, you’ll surely love the Specola Museum.
 In a city with so many museums and art galleries, it’s not unusual many interesting museums to be completely overlooked by most visitors.
 Specola is one of them, despite the fact it’s the oldest scientific museum in Europe.
 The museum hoses the largest collection of anatomy waxes of animals in the whole world.
 There are more than three million of them!